gamercade-io/gamercade_console/README.md

 1. Select the `.gcrom` file you wish to run, and click open.
 1. Launch the game by pressing the "Launch Game" button.

+### Running a Game as raw `.wasm`

+If you are not using any custom assets, or are okay with the default color palettes, you can also run the raw `.wasm` files directly from the console.
+This can be done by following the steps outlined in "Building a Game" section above, or whatever workflow your programming language of choice requires for outputting a `.wasm` binary.

 # For Contributors

 This is the main workspace crate.
 Consider viewing the inner crates for more information about the project.
 Each of them has their own README.